Essential campervan precautions for a safe holiday

 How to prepare for a watersports holiday in your campervan

 It seems obvious, but you need to be a confident swimmer before you should embark on any watersports activities.
 It is advised that children are able to swim 25 metres unaided, and everyone who’s going needs to be comfortable in a life jacket, too.
 Get as fit as you can before you go so that you’re ready to make the best of the exciting and strenuous activities you want to excel in.

 Just as you need to prepare yourself, it is also important to prepare your campervan so that you have the best possible experience.
 The last thing you want to have to deal with is a breakdown on your travels, so make sure your campervan is in tip-top condition before you set off.
 Have a full service of the vehicle so that faults can be spotted and remedied, well in advance of setting off.

 Next, make sure that your campervan insurance is sufficient to cover you while you’re away, and print off all the relevant documents you may need, especially if you’re travelling abroad.
 Keep them safe while you’re away.

 Does your insurance have windscreen cover?
 Legal expenses cover?
 A 24-hour helpline?
 Take the phone number with you in case you can’t connect to the internet in the event of an accident.
-Our insurance cover, with Club Care, will cover you and your campervan throughout the UK and Europe, so you can feel confident that any troublesome situations will be handled well, should the worst happen.
+Our campervan insurance, will cover you and your campervan throughout the UK and Europe, so you can feel confident that any troublesome situations will be handled well, should the worst happen.